-Catalyst Missions will return to Kupang, Indonesia for the fifth training module in March 2017.
+Catalyst Missions will return to Kupang, Indonesia for the sixth training module in September 2017.
 Would you help us multiply this training material in culturally appropriate mediums?
 Would you support sending trainers to Indonesia to combat theological famine and the spread of false religion?
 Would you consider going and using your time, talents, and treasures for the sake of the Kingdom?

-In 2017, Catalyst is adding two new training locations in Bolivia (Buen Destino and Guayaramerin) in addition to the Beni Department and La Paz, the capital of Bolivia.
+In 2017, Catalyst is adding 5 new training locations in Bolivia (Buen Destino and Guayaramerin) in addition to the Beni Department and La Paz, the capital of Bolivia.
 We have partnered with South American Missions AIR to get us to the various pueblos within the Beni.

 Catalyst Missions has recently added a women's discipleship coordinator, Ginny Porter.
 Ginny has already been involved in Catalyst through the Bolivia project and will be coordinating women's discipleship in all locations, both locally and internationally.

 Pictured is Andria Suarez, one of the ladies trained locally in Memphis, who traveled with Catalyst to conduct the women's training portion of one of the recent training conferences.